DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 ---

 ## 📘 Function Constructors and '.prototype'
-* **'.prototype' :** property always created automatically  with function constructor only.
+* **'.prototype' :** property always created automatically  with function constructor only, each and every function in javascript automatically has a property called prototype and that includes ofcourse constructor functions. **Person.prototype**
+* Now every object that's created by a certain constructor function will get access to all the methods and properties that we define on the constructors prototype property.

 * Function Constructors has **first letter** always **capital**

 ![Image](./images/function-constructor-prototype.png)